kumarineeru211/horse-ride-booking/README.md

 The Horse Ride Booking System allows users to book horse rides from a stable with 4 horses.
 Users can choose a time slot, fill in their details, and receive a confirmation notification with a calendar invite.

+## Landing Page:
+A visually appealing design showcasing the horse ride booking system.
+Display the available horses with their pictures and names.
+A “Book Now” button leading to the booking form.
+## Booking Form:
+A form where users can:
+Select a horse from the list of 4 horses.
+Choose a date and time slot (1-hour intervals on weekdays and Saturdays between 3 PM - 12 AM).
+Enter their name, email, and phone number.
+A “Submit” button to complete the booking.
+## Booking Confirmation:
+A professional yet cute pop-up notification confirming the booking.
+The notification should include:
+The name of the booked horse.
+A thank you message.

 ## Installation

 1. Clone the repository: